Mobile signal strength measurement data from our spectrum assurance vehicles

 Ofcom regularly carries out mobile drive testing to improve our understanding of mobile coverage in the UK.
 It also helps us make sure that mobile network operators' predictions are accurate across different regions and terrains.

-We have been compiling the 4G- and 5G-specific signal strength measurement data that our spectrum assurance vehicles capture along roads in England, Scotland and Wales.
-We plan to include Northern Ireland in future.
+We have been compiling the 4G- and 5G-specific signal strength measurement data that our spectrum assurance vehicles capture along roads across the United Kingdom.

 Under our open data policy, we are releasing the data we have collected since Summer 2020.
 This is on a trial basis, so that the policymakers and other interested parties can use the information.

 Alongside the data, we have published a map showing the routes our vehicles have taken – in other words, the locations for which data is available.
-We have also published our methodology (PDF, 575.3 KB).
+We have also published our methodology (PDF, 575.3 KB) and an explanation of how the data could be used (PDF, 530.7 KB).

 Please let us know if you find this data useful by contacting us at firstname.lastname@example.org.
 We will use your feedback to decide whether or not to publish more data in future.

-The data shows the mobile signal strengths collected for 4G and 5G technologies, for each operator, on different roads across Great Britain.
-We plan to include Northern Ireland in future.
+The data shows the mobile signal strengths collected for 4G and 5G technologies, for each operator, on different roads across the United Kingdom.

 Typically, the measurements are taken as our vehicles carry out their day-to-day business, for example when they are out on call investigating spectrum interference cases.